… to the heart of the Yuri world!

 - Lesbian Caligula as a happy psychopath with a limited attention span through to Lesbian Caligula as working off soul-destroying trauma and oppression slowly edging towards heroic redemption.
 (5)

-- Improbably beautiful physically perfect character bodies and abilities through to a realistic range of human female body types, adult age-ranges, health and fitness.
+- Improbably beautiful physically perfect character bodies and abilities through to a realistic range of human women’s body types, adult age-ranges, health and fitness.

 - Emotional opaque action-driven story through to sedentary empathetic emotionally charged narrative.